*As an Amazon Associate and member of other affiliate programs, we may earn a commission for purchases made through links in this post.

 The image features the Amazon Kindle app icon, which is a silhouette of a child sitting and reading tablet, set against a blue background with scattered stars.

-If You Use the Free Amazon Kindle App
+In the Free Amazon Kindle App

 From your phone:

-If You Use the Amazon App
+In the Amazon App

 From your phone: